jr-cologne/SudokuSolver/README.md

 # SudokuSolver
 A simple command-line application for solving [Sudokus](https://en.wikipedia.org/wiki/Sudoku).

+The basis of this application was created as part of the [coding-board.de coding challenge](https://www.coding-board.de/threads/coding-herbst-die-coding-board-de-coding-challenge.39297/).

+The actual code submitted as my solution for the challenge can be found [here](https://github.com/jr-cologne/SudokuSolver/tree/dda78a35ba4ffe8efc17f7a99e9ee8162d5825d2).

 ## Getting Started
 Just download the latest `.jar` file from the [releases page](https://github.com/jr-cologne/SudokuSolver/releases) of this Repository and execute it with the following command: